STEllAR-GROUP/hpxMP/README.md

 hpxMP is a portable, scalable and flexible application programming interface using OpenMP specification that supports multi-platform shared memory multiprocessing programming in C/ C++.
-OpenMP runtime shared library such as libomp.so, libgomp.so can be replaced with this library when you are running a OpenMP application.
+OpenMP runtime shared library such as libomp.so, libgomp.so can be replaced with this library when you are running an OpenMP application.

 A recorded introduction video of hpxMP can be found